Inviting Hope Home: Let Leaves Lie

 The Pond

 Why do we insist on a leafless lawn/yard?
-Is there shame in letting leaves lie, like the mustard stain on an otherwise clean white shirt you don’t notice until your presentation is about to begin?
-Oops!
-The choice to spend time piling leaves out on the curb for waste pick up is a money suck.
+Is there shame in letting leaves lie?
+Does it just seem lazy?
+Or chaotic?
+The choice to spend weekends raking leaves out to the curb for waste pick-up is both a time and a money suck.
 You’ll lose money in the form of your time spent raking, or on the cost to pay another to do the work.
-You’ll lose money when you pay for fertilization in the spring.
-You’ll have to shell out money for store bought mulch when fallen leaves are free.
+You’ll lose money when you pay for fertilization in the spring, after disposing of free fertilization in the fall.
+You’ll have to shell out money for store bought mulch to cover your garden beds when the leaves are free.
+You pay taxes to fund the trucks and the fuel for weekly municipal waste disposal.

 Let Leaves Lie.

 In doing so you create shelter for wild creatures.
-You preserve the eggs and larvae that are attached to the leaves as they fall.
-You provide a food source for many wild animals.
-You protect delicate plants by surrounding them in leaves, protecting them through winter.
+You preserve insect eggs and larvae that are attached to the leaves as they fall, meant to overwinter and emerge in the spring (fireflies rely on leaf litter for reproduction).
+By leaving piles of fallen leaves you provide a food source for many wild animals.
+You protect delicate plants from harsh winter weather.
 You retain soil moisture therefore reducing the need for watering and you fertilize your garden beds when the leaves are decomposed, creating a rich dark soil that is spongy, aerated and nutritious.

-I believe it was about 4 years ago when we stopped putting our leaves out on the curb.
+I believe it was about 5 years ago when we stopped putting our leaves out to the curb.
 The wooded lot behind our property supplies a lot of leaves.
-The first two drops usually end up raked or blown to our garden beds where they stay all winter.
-We tuck them around what’s left of our perennial plants who are shutting down for the season.
+The first two drops each fall now end up raked or blown to our garden beds where they stay all winter.
+We tuck them around what’s left of our perennial plants which are shutting down for the season.

-The next leaf drop or two may end up in our compost bin or being mowed directly into our lawn.
-Doing so is enriching and the leaf bits are small enough to not block sunlight from the grass.
+The next leaf drop or two may end up in our compost bin or being mulched directly into our lawn with our electric mower.
+Doing so is enriching and the mulched leaf bits are small enough to not block sunlight to the grass.
 I have absolutely noticed a change in our soil quality.
-A lawn expert even commented on the quality of our lawn soil when he seeded our yard this year.
+A lawn expert even commented on the quality of our lawn soil when he seeded our yard one year.
 It is dark, spongy and fertile!